Ready to get started with Google+? The following guide by blogging expert Kristi Hines will help you set up your Google+ personal profile.

 - Visit your favorite blogs and see if the authors have Google+ profiles.

-- Check out the Top People on Google+ list that allows you to see who has the most followers.
+- Check out the Top People on Google+ to see who has the most followers.

 - Comment on public updates by others on Google+.
 This will give your profile public exposure to all of the followers of that user.